Reillume/Factoid-Finder/README.md

 ## Introduction

 The Factoid Finder was created to help identify and retrieve relevant information from collections of PDF documents.
-Example uses include finding small pieces of obscure information (factoids) within PDFs based on a search query and returning their location within the document, creating a short list of sections within documents that discuss a specific topic, and so on.
-We hope that you find this tool useful.
+It can search the text within machine-readable PDFs and will return a link to relevant paragraphs and pages based on your search query.
+Example uses include finding small pieces of obscure information (factoids) within documents, creating a list of sections within a collection of documents that discuss a specific topic (even if they are not in the table of contents), and so on.
+This can be particularly useful for tasks like literature reviews, or making collections of PDFs that are saved to your computer searchable.
+As the Factoid Finder uses semantic search rather than keyword search, it can locate relevant information that methods like Control Find (Ctrl+F) might miss.
+The Factoid Finder runs locally on your computer and is fully open-source.
+I hope that you find this tool useful.

 ## Requirements